mgmgmg-dev/LangCards/Readme.md

 ## How do I load a language?

-Just pop the .lang file inside the languages folder.
+Just pop a .lang file inside the languages folder.

 ## How do I make a .lang file?